Kode-Monkey/Kode-Monkey.github.io/_posts/2018-6-21-CompleteWordPressSEOPluginMastery.md

 <p><strong>Elevator Pitch:</strong></p>

 <p>With most of the functionality automated, and active page statistics, the WP Fastest Cache plugin is very user friendly.
 It creates a static html file so that high quantities of traffic do not produce slow render times on your site, and offers numerous options for managing cached files.
-It also comes with minify html and css options so that users can decrease the size of pages and css files.<p>
+It also comes with minify html and css options so that users can decrease the size of pages and css files.</p>

 <img src="{{site.url}}/assets/images/Blog/WP-Fastest-Cache-Screenshot-2-768x595.png" alt="WP Fastest Cache Optin" class="img-responsive img-thumbnail">